hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

 glyph: good for you?
 --------------------

+..
+    glyph loves http, made things suck less caching, sharding, embedding, extending
+    fixed our apis, in internal use
+    porting it to ruby, my first ruby proggram demonstrates utility of hypertext

 You don't have to love HTTP to use glyph.
 Glyph loves HTTP so much it's going to handle turning your objects into pages and back again for you.